 Almost a third of carcinomas among women are diagnosed in the breast.
 The most frequent form of breast cancer, known in medical parlance as ductal carcinoma, originates in the milk ducts.
 If the condition originates in the lobules of the breast, it's termed lobular carcinoma.
-The symptoms, which appear in and around the area of the breast, may include palpable hardening or knots, changes in the skins such as ridges, pitting or swelling, nipple discharge or tenderness, changes in the size or shape of the breast, or enlarged lymph nodes around the armpit, collarbone or sternum.

 Young women also affected

 Although the risk of contracting breast cancer increases particularly over age 50, younger women are also affected.
 Around one fifth of all sufferers are below 50 when diagnosed.
 Even men can get breast cancer, although it's rarely diagnosed and in most cases affects men over age 60.

 , other factors besides age can increase the risk of breast cancer.
 They include: